qial/qvisuals/notes.md

 Ideally it would be cool if it could also parse code from some of the live coding software.
 That code is pretty close, might be able to have a separate processor to load it into effects.

+#### Live VJ Requirements

+If I'm going to use Milkdrop in a live setting, I need a good way to be able to change the loop/effect in Resolume and also at the same time switch to a new Milkdrop visualizer.

+If the computer can handle it, maybe have a queueing visualizer and a backup?
+I suspect though that might get too complicated in Resolume to really do well.